swcarpentry/DEPRECATED-bc/novice/shell/01-filedir.md

 #### Key Points
 *   The file system is responsible for managing information on the disk.
 *   Information is stored in files, which are stored in directories (folders).
-*   Directories can also store other directories, which forms a directory tree.
+*   Directories can store other directories, which forms a directory tree.
 *   `/` on its own is the root directory of the whole filesystem.
 *   A relative path specifies a location starting from the current location.
 *   An absolute path specifies a location from the root of the filesystem.